Orgchao/gobuster-1/README.md

 ### Added by me

 Option `-ns` to ignore certain status codes.
 Option `-nc` to skip the first request that try to connect to the host.
-`FUZZ` to tell the program where to perform the injection
+`FUZZ` keyword to tell the program where to perform the injection.

 ```
 go run main.go -u https://xxx-FUZZ.s3.amazonaws.com/ -w /opt/SecLists/mine/dns.txt -e -v